atmajs/Ruta/readme.md

 - `.get(url:String)` Gets first object from the collection matches the url

+- `.getAll(url:String)` Gets all objects from the collection matches the url

 - `.navigate(url:String, ?options:Object)` Navigate the Router to the url

 	- `options`

-		- `extend:Boolean` Preserve query string parameters, which are not in passed url
+		- `extend:Boolean` Preserve current query string parameters, which are not in url string
+		- `silent:Boolean` Default: `false`; Do not trigger change event
+		- `replace:Boolean` Default: `false`; For the History API `replaceState` is used.

 #### Examples